-These other cases, on the other hand, while serious, did not compromise ongoing, classified intelligence operations.
-Kiriakou disclosed the identity of a covert CIA officer - a very serious offense to be sure.3 Kim disclosed classified information from an intelligence report to the media about the military capabilities of North Korea, and that information was included in an article published on the internet.
-The disclosures in that case did not involve intelligence agency assets or any ongoing intelligence operations.
+We have reviewed the documents the defendant submitted related to these other cases, and in none of them did any of the defendants admit as part of their guilty pleas that they compromised ongoing, classified intelligence operations.
+Kiriakou admitted disclosing the identity of a covert CIA officer - a very serious offense to be sure.3 Likewise, according to Kim's plea documents, Kim admitted disclosing classified information from an intelligence report to the media about the military capabilities of North Korea, and that information was included in an article published on the internet.
 And the Petraeus case did not involve the disclosure of any classified information to the public.
-Petraeus had given his biographer and paramour - who possessed a security clearance - access to classified information and improperly stored classified information at his residence.
-None of this classified information was included in his biography, made public in any other way, or disclosed by his biographer to any third parties.4 Indeed, none of the cases to which the defendant supports his call for leniency involved the compromise of the identity of a foreign human asset.
-Sufficed it to say, the defendant's unlawful disclosures that led
+Petraeus had given his biographer - who possessed a security clearance - access to classified information and improperly stored classified information at his residence.
+None of this classified information was included in his biography, made public in any other way, or disclosed by his biographer to any third parties.4 Indeed, none of the cases to which the defendant cites in support of his call for leniency involved a defendant who admitted pursuant to his guilty plea that